cmdjulian/mopy/README.md

 - use `https` in favor of `http` if possible (for registries, for direct `whl` files and for `git`)
 - try to avoid setting `trust` in an index definition, rather use a trusted `https` url
-- prefer `git+ssh://git@github.com/moskomule/anatome.git` over ssh links
+- prefer `git+ssh://git@github.com/moskomule/anatome.git` over http / https links
   like `git+https://user:secret@github.com/moskomule/anatome.git`
 - in general prefer setting up an index under the `indices` key for authentication of existing pip registries, rather than using in-url credentials